 - With the rise of the gig economy, professionals now have access to meaningful employment opportunities without the structure, time commitments or challenges of traditional employment.
 This advent of the gig economy provides professionals the flexibility to pursue their own passions or interests along with contractual work.

 - According to a PwC report, about 40% of traditional employers invest in upskilling, and only 26% implement automation through technology to take work to the next level.
-Close to 39% of employees worldwide expressed concern over inadequate digital training to accelerate their careers.
+Close to 39% of employees worldwide expressed concern over inadequate digital training to accelerate their careers that could potentially lead them to quiet quitting.
 With Awign’s training and upskilling programs, we not only make our gig partners project-ready but also help them tap into the dynamic nature of the gig economy.
 Extending the offer to incorporate technological advancements, we encourage a future-ready workforce that is constantly upgrading.

 - Employees aged 18-24 look forward to a healthy balance between professional growth and personal development.
 Nothing ties up the two as seamlessly as the gig route.
 Working with us, gig partners have the opportunity to climb the ladder of success, while enjoying their freedom and flexibility.
 They are not rooted to an office location, or a 9-5 work schedule, allowing them to take time for themselves.
 Our own gig workforce is spread across 500 cities and caters to demand all over India while living an uncompromised life.